WenhaoGe/VR_Project1-Revision-/README.md

 I completed my project on my own.
 I will explain everything in my house.

 Description:
 I created a table and put a laptop and an iPhone on the table.
 People can use both to do their jobs and do entertainments.
+The laptop model and iPhone model were downloaded.

 ![ScreenShot](/images/7.PNG)

 Description:
-This is a book shelf and I put two books to the book shelf.
+This is a book shelf, it is made by several boxes and I put two books to the book shelf.
+The book model was downloaded.

 ![ScreenShot](/images/8.PNG)

 Description: On this table I put a cake and a plate.
 When people feel hungary they can eat the cake.
+If some people are going to celebrate their birthdays, they can also need this cake.

 ![ScreenShot](/images/9.PNG)